univ-of-utah-marriott-library-apple/scl_jamf_tools/tugboat/README.md

 [Jamf's release notes](http://docs.jamf.com/9.98/casper-suite/release-notes/Bug_Fixes_and_Enhancements.html) for version 9.98 say that PI-003395 has been corrected.
 We're unable to test this and we're eager to hear from others if this is the case.

 1/3/18: Released version 1.5.3 of Tugboat.
 Improved LDAP logins.
+Please be sure to enable LDAP Server 'READ' access.

 **1/15/18: Released version 1.5.4 of Tugboat.
 Host preference file and light code cleanup.**